Daniel has over a decade of Texas EMS and public service experience.

 TCFP certifications are valid for one year and require annual continuing education (CE), valid EMT/EMR certification, and a renewal fee to stay in good standing.
 All TCFP firefighter certifications expire on October 31st of each year.

 TCFP offers over 40 types of certifications.
-This is only dealing with the Basic Structure Firefighter certificate.
+This only deals with the Basic Structure Firefighter certificate.
 If you have additional certifications, you will require additional continuing education.

 Once the required CE is complete, firefighters will pay a renewal fee of $75.00 plus any applicable late fees.
 These are the basic requirements for renewing your TCFP Basic Structure Firefighter certification.